Return to Library Home Page

 USDA 6-11

-Form & Character: Upright, inverted vase with an open canopy and umbrella top spread, small branches are weeping especially if propagated from stem cutting.
-With training.
-Seedling grown trees will have a nice symmetrical form.
-Cutting grown trees will struggle to show full symmetry.
+Form & Character: Upright, inverted-vase crown architecture with an open canopy and umbrella-topped canopy, small branches are weeping especially if trees were propagated from stem cuttings.
+With proper training, seed-propagated Chinese elms will have a nice, rounded, symmetrical form.
+However, Chinese elm trees propagated by stem cutting will usually struggle to show full symmetry and will commonly lean or slant one way or another.

-Special note about form: It is duly noted that Chinese elm trees can have the quintessential inverted vase form that's the ideal form for trees in urban settings.
+A special note about form: It is duly noted that Chinese elm trees can have the quintessential, inverted-vase form that's the ideal form for trees in urban settings.

-Growth Habit: Woody, semi-evergreen to deciduous perennial tree, Moderate to fast grower to 40- to 60-feet tall with equal spread.
+Growth Habit: Semi-evergreen to deciduous, woody, broadleaf perennial tree, moderate to fast grower to 40- to 60-feet tall with equal spread.

 Foliage/Texture: Small, 1-to 3-inches long, elliptic to ovate leaves with serrate margins and an inequilaterally or cuneate base, alternate arrangement, 'bark' is shed in a 'puzzle-piece' fashion; medium fine texture.